25 November 2025

 Incorporating BIM for Strategic Colour Implementation

 BIM is a transformative tool in blending architectural insight with design ambition.
-Beyond simply visualising, BIM allows designers to simulate not just colour but lighting changes over time, providing a dynamic living interaction with the environment.
-By utilising BIM tools like Revit plugins and add-ins, design teams can iterate quickly and accurately, ensuring the space evolves with both the company’s culture and the needs of its workforce.
+Beyond simply visualising, BIM allows designers to simulate not just colour but lighting changes over time, providing a dynamic, living interaction with the environment that static mood boards cannot replicate.
+By utilising BIM tools such as Revit plugins and add-ins, design teams can iterate quickly and accurately, producing multiple scheme options for client review without the delays and material costs that traditional sample and mock-up processes incur.

 Conclusion